Welcome Guest. Sign in or Signup

 Nope – pwedeng 1 time lang na 10k; pwede rin na mag top up ka ng other amount monthly, quarterly, yearly…

-5. Rico Mossesgeld on Mar 15, 2012
+5. Rico Mossesgeld says:

 Like what everyone else has said, there’s no need to keep putting money into a mutual fund.
 You just have to worry about any fees if you withdraw your funds from it early.